Battle of Sant Llorenç de la Muga: Battle

-Anxious about the beleaguered garrison of Bellegarde, de la Union assembled an army of 45,000 infantry and 4,000 cavalry.
+Anxious about the beleaguered garrison of Bellegarde, de la Unión assembled an army of 45,000 infantry and 4,000 cavalry.
 He emerged from his fortified lines covering the Alto Ampurdán to attack Augereau's division on the western flank.
 The fighting took place near Sant Llorenç de la Muga, the site of a cannon ammunition foundry.
 The Spanish assault, carried out by 14,000 regular infantry and 6,000 provincial militia, failed to break the French defenders, who received some help from Pérignon's division in the center.
 Sauret's defenses, on the eastern flank, were not threatened.

 General John Forbes covered the retreat with a Portuguese division consisting of one battalion each of the 1st, 2nd, Olivença, Cascais, Peniche, and Freire de Andrade Infantry Regiments.
 The French counted 800 casualties, including General of Brigade Guillaume Mirabel killed.
 The Spanish suffered losses of 1,400 soldiers killed, wounded, and missing.

 Aftermath

 The Marquis of Val-Santaro surrendered Bellegarde to Pérignon on 17 September.
 The 1,000 starving survivors of the garrison became prisoners, while 68 cannon and 40,000 rounds of cannon shot fell into French hands.
 French losses during the blockade were light.
-The next action was the Battle of the Black Mountain in November 1794.
+The next action of the war was the Battle of the Black Mountain in November 1794.